How to Stop Squirrels Eating Your Bird Food

 Maintaining a Squirrel Free Zone

 Maintaining your bird feeders is crucial beyond just installing deterrents; it's key to long term success.
-A tidy feeding area, free from spilled bird feed and debris, reduces the likelihood of attracting opportunistic squirrels.
+A tidy feeding area, free from spilled bird food and debris, reduces the likelihood of attracting opportunistic squirrels.
 Regularly cleaning the ground beneath your feeders helps prevent squirrels from viewing your garden as a buffet.
 Additionally, keeping your feeders clean reduces the risk of attracting pests.

 It's important to inspect feeders and bafflers regularly to ensure they are securely fixed and not damaged.
 This ensures they work effectively without posing harm to any animals.
 By maintaining a clean and functional feeding station, you create an environment that is welcoming to birds while deterring unwanted squirrel activity.